 Our insecurities largely arise from some flaws that we have.
 Whether physical or behavioural flaws, we feel these flaws will be pointed at hence feel that we have to conceal them.
 Embracing and owning our flaws, when there is not much that we can do about them, means that no one can use these flaws to bring us down.
 For example, say you have a lisp when you speak and it makes you a bit sensitive, embrace it and acknowledge it, to yourself and to others so as it does not stand between you and your audience when you are communicating.

 I got my braces late into my 20s and they made me speak with a lisp.
 It really didn’t bother me much but I was lecturing at a college at that time.
 So whenever I met a new group, I would say, “I got braces and sometimes my pronunciation may be affected.
 If you miss something I say, please let me know and I’ll be happy to repeat.”
 Needless to say, the class was nice about it and no one ever brought it up.
 Had I let that get into my way of speaking in public, I could have foregone lecturing for a whole year till my braces were off.

 Build a support system

 Though I highly discourage placing your life in the hands of another individual (it would really break you if they let you down), building a support system does not hurt.
+Healthy relationships in your life can be a good source of support.
 This support system can be made of your close friend or two or your family, who are your cheerleaders and offer you moral support.
 Having a stable support system does contribute to your confidence.
 For example, my family is my support system.
 They are the best cheerleaders when I am soaring as well as the shock absorber when I am learning.
 Knowing the kind of family I have, I am not afraid of many things since I know they will always have my back.

 Have you done something to give yourself a confidence boost?
 Comment below and help others.